ucldc/potto-loris/README.md

 ## deploy script

-`./deploy-version.sh` will need to be customized to your app.
+`./deploy-version.sh` will need to be customized to your app (setting correct application etc.).

 ## pictures of animals